Oxford House, Manitoba: Demographics

 Oxford House 24 Indian reservation had a population of 1,864 in 2011 living in 335 dwellings on a land area of 51.01 square km.
 The median age was 21.4.
 Cree was selected as the mother tongue of 1,500 residents.

 Infrastructure

 Oxford House has a high school, elementary school, a pre-school (Head Start) an arena, a Northern Store with a Tim Hortons, a nursing station, a Royal Canadian Mounted Police detachment, the University College of the North Centre, an airport, a motel (Triple B), water treatment plant, band office, care home, medivac operation/emergency, youth building, a radio station, and a conservation office.

 Fire Hall

 The Oxford House Fire Hall was built in 2015.

 Care Home

 George Colon Memorial Home was built in 1988.

 Outdoor Rink

 The Outdoor Rinks were built in 2015.
 They are located on each end of the community.
 The outdoor rink is for everyone.

 Churches

 There are 5 Churches in Oxford House.
 They are United Church, R.C Church, Niyahk Bible Chapel, Full Gospel, Pentecostal Church.

-Northern Store

-The new addition of the Northern store officially opened in October 29, 2012.
-The Northern Store has its own grocery and retail section, along with its own Tim Horton express, and a post office.

-Super B's

-The newest business in Oxford House opened in January 2017, owned and managed by local staff.
-Super B's is a convenience store with a kitchen that provides a partial menu.